Jual6332/HarnessGUI/README.md

 ## Main Features
 - Configuration settings loaded automatically
-- Configuration settings editable
+- Configuration settings can be changed by user
-- Java Program for Harness can be run from GUI itself
+- Java Program for Harness is run from GUI itself
-- Error checks on the Status Check window
+- Error checks for shell scripts on the Status Check window